 Look at it this way- would you like it if you purchase a product and later find it non-returnable?
 Maybe the item you bought wasn’t ideal, but now you can’t even return it.
 You’d agree that these scenarios can look bad for a store.

-As a general rule, write compelling product descriptions and pack them with all the details regarding the items on sale.
+As a general rule, write detailed product descriptions and pack them with all the details regarding the items on sale.
 If the customers cannot see and physically hold the product, the least you can do is describe them to the fullest.
-Sometimes it may even be impossible to sell a product without several details.
-Details like ingredient lists, types available, sizes, allergies, warning signs, precautions, and aftercare must be included.
+Sometimes, selling a product without several details may be impossible.

 After all, you are the best person to explain the product to customers.
 So, you should be able to explain it well to curious customers who have landed on your page for the first time.
 You can also include an FAQ section in which you’ll answer all the common queries customers have and provide vital information.